rust-lang/rust/src/test/ui/self/elision/README.md

-Test cases intended to to document behavior and try to exhaustively explore the combinations.
+Test cases intended to document behavior and try to exhaustively explore the combinations.

 ## Confidence